icnocop/SilverlightUnitTestAdapter/README.md

 ### Debug

-Enabling the `Debug` property outputs verbose information to the Output window's "Test" pane which can be used for troubleshooting.
+Enabling StatLight's `Debug` property outputs verbose information to the Output window's "Test" pane which can be used for troubleshooting.

 ###### Example
 ```